HebaruSan/Astrogator/README.md

 - Useful numbers for launches/landed
 - Return-to-LKO burns from Mun and Minmus
 - Capture burns for inbound hyperbolic orbits
+- Allow a window of times for transfers
+  - Could calculate 2-3 additional ejection backwards and forwards in time
+  - Return "bad" transfer burns in the recent past, until we confirm that it's truly too late
+- Clean up hacks
+  - Split CalculateEjectionBurn into transfer versus ejection functions
   - Represent starting point with ITargetable
+  - Retrograde orbit special cases
-- Split CalculateEjectionBurn into transfer versus ejection functions
+  - Split ViewTools: Truly generic stuff versus this project's stuff
+  - KerbalTools: redundant versions of StartBody & ParentBody

 ## Building